rotto32/cascadiajs_notes/README.md

 Example: setup light to tell if roommate was on Twitch so he could be quiet

 2. Tethered Node ports \
 Serial Port and Johnny 5, but you have to be tethered to a host machine.
-And the machine needs to be capable of running NOdeJA.
-BUt the code is super user friendly.\
+And the machine needs to be capable of running NodeJS.
+But the code is super user friendly.\
 To get around the issue with having to be connected to a machine, and used a porg toy that moves to move when a build fails \
 LEDs are the console.log of hardware \
 example: porgjs creates a port to the hardware \